Memory management controller (Nintendo): VRC7

-The VRC7 is an advanced MMC chip from Konami, supporting bank switching and IRQ counting equivalent to the VRC6, and containing a YM2413 derivative providing 6 channels of FM Synthesis audio.
-This advanced audio is used only in the Famicom game Lagrange Point.
-The Japanese version of Tiny Toon Adventures 2 uses the VRC7 but not the extended audio.
+The VRC7 is an advanced MMC chip from Konami, supporting bank switching and IRQ counting equivalent to the VRC6, as well as containing a YM2413 derivative providing 6 channels of 2-op FM synthesis.
+The advanced audio hardware is used only in the Famicom game Lagrange Point.
+The Japanese version of Tiny Toon Adventures 2 also uses the VRC7 but does not take advantage of the extended audio.
+A disadvantage of the extended audio portion is that it produces some quantization noise, noticeable at lower notes.
+This was a carryover from the YM2413, which the VRC7's FM chip is based on.